manpeihong/Toolbox-v3/README.md

 The following packages need to be installed before running the program:

 matplotlib, numpy, PyQt5 and mysqlclient.
 Install using pip is recommended.

+Now dark theme is available.
+Pip install qdarkstyle in order to use it.

 How to run it: